Albania is awesome. Really awesome. This little country in South-East Europe has everything.

-Extremely varied scenery, mountains, forests, stunning beaches on the Adriatic and Ionian Seas, crystal clear waters, and beautiful architecture.
+In this little corner of Southeast Europe, you’ll find extremely varied scenery, mountains, forests, stunning beaches on the Adriatic and Ionian Seas, crystal clear waters, friendly people, and beautiful architecture.

 Albania was a closed country for much of the twentieth century, under a strict and insular communist regime.
 But that’s now very much a thing of the past.